 • baking powder – the other leavener for this orange zest cake!

 • milk – I tested this orange cake recipe with whole milk, because I think it’s best for baking.
-Buy a small bottle if you don’t normally keep it on hand (and use any extra to make a caramel coffee), it’s worth it.
+Buy a small bottle if you don’t normally keep it on hand (and use any extra to make my caramel latte recipe), it’s worth it.
 Again, room temperature!

 • vanilla extract – this is one of the main flavorings for the cake, so be sure to use a high quality extract.
 Make a batch of vanilla lemonade while your cake bakes.